Role of prompt cusps in driving the core collapse of SIDM halos: Simulation Setup

 We perform dark-matter-only N-body simulations of idealized isolated halos using the multi-physics, massively parallel simulation code \textsc{Arepo} \cite{Springel2010,Weinberger2020}.
 For all simulations, gravity is computed using the Tree method, with the softening length as suggested in \cite{Mace+24}.
 The corresponding Plummer-equivalent softening length adopted in our runs is $\epsilon = 3.1\pc$.
 DM self-interactions are modeled following the implementation in \cite{Vogelsberger2012}.
 The gravitational timesteps of the particles are scaled by the parameter $\eta$ as ${\rm{d}}t = \sqrt{2 \eta \epsilon / \left| a \right|}$.
 Here, $\epsilon$ is the aforementioned softening length, and $\left| a \right|$ is the particle acceleration.
 Based on the results of~\citep{Mace+24} and the approximated collapse timescale of $\tau \sim 43.13\Gyr$, we choose $\eta = 0.0015$.

 All halos are initialized using stable configurations derived in the CDM model, with adjustments made to account for the softened gravitational field, as detailed in Appendix \ref{apd:ICs}.
-The initial conditions (ICs) of our halos are generated following the parametric density profile detailed in Equation \ref{eqn:prompt-cusp_profile} within the virial radius ($r_{200}$) and a modified exponential cut-off outside $r_{200}$~\citep{Springel1999,Kazantzidis2004}.
+The initial conditions (ICs) code \textsc{SoftIsoICs} is publicly available\footnote{\url{https://github.com/vinh-qtran/SoftIsoICs}}.
+The ICs of our halos are generated following the parametric density profile detailed in Equation \ref{eqn:prompt-cusp_profile} within the virial radius ($r_{200}$) and a modified exponential cut-off outside $r_{200}$~\citep{Springel1999,Kazantzidis2004}.
 The profiles take the analytical forms of

 with $\rho_{200} = \rho (r_{200} \!\mid\! r_{\rm{s}}, \rho_{\rm{s}}, y)$. $r_{\rm d}$ is the decay scale radius, taken to be $r_{200}$ for simplicity, while $\epsilon_{\rm d}$ is the exponential decay index, chosen so that the continuity of the logarithmic slope of the density profile is preserved